 What did we do before apps like Venmo and Square Cash?
 Given how easy these peer to peer (P2P) payment apps have made sending money between friends, it’s really no wonder why they’ve become so popular.
 That said there is one minor flaw in these apps: you typically need to know the e-mail address, name, or phone number of a person in order to send money to them.

 That’s where Mezu comes in.
-Describing themselves on their website, Mezu says it’s “Just like cash.
+Describing themselves on their website once upon a time, Mezu said it’s “Just like cash.
 But smarter.”
 Their big idea is to allow people to send money digitally without sharing any personal information.
 On top of that, they recently launched a digital debit card called the MezuCard that enables users to access their Mezu funds and spend them wherever MasterCard is accepted online or via digital wallets (Apple Pay, Google Pay, Samsung Pay, etc.).

 So how does Mezu’s digital cash proposition work?
 Let’s take a look at the features of Mezu and their MezuCard debit card.